OpenEvalProject/evals/manuscripts/elife-35103/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/35103/elife-35103-fig1-v1.jpg)

-**Figure 1.:** 10.7554/eLife.35103.003Figure 1—source data 1.
-10.7554/eLife.35103.004Figure 1—source data 2.The crosses indicate, for each insecticide, when they were used.

 The abundances of the three main rice pests, which have resulted in major crop losses since the late 1990 s, were monitored.
 The abundance of pink rice borer (Sesamia inferens) and rice brown planthopper (Nilaparvata lugens) in rice fields were evaluated with trapping lamps, and abundance of rice leaf roller (Cnaphalocrocis medinalis) was estimated with field surveys.
 We also estimated the densities of the main predators of these pests in the rice fields and in the border and neighboring crops of the diversified farms, monitored pesticide use and grain yield, and conducted a continuous economic cost–benefit analysis on both farm types.
 Complete monitoring data for rice pests, pesticide use and grain yield on these farms started in 2001, and monitoring of predators began at the beginning of 2007.
 Since the diverse and mono-rice farms were located in different areas of the city, group members from the Shanghai Academy of Agricultural Sciences supplemented the monitoring data with two controlled experiments, in which both treatments were performed at two locations over two years in a complete random design.

 ## Results

-## Occurrence of rice pests
+### Occurrence of rice pests

 For all three pest groups, there were no significant interactions between farm type and year (pink rice borer: LR [Likelihood Ratio]=18.617, p=0.338; rice plant-hopper: LR = 12.772, p=0.684; leaf roller: LR = 7.600, p=0.952).
 Therefore, we analyzed the effects of plant-diversified versus mono-rice farms with main-effects models with only farm type and year as predictors.
 The main-effects models showed that the abundances of pink rice borer, rice plant-hopper and leaf roller were significantly lower on plant-diversified farms (pink rice borer: LR = 13.864, p=0.002; rice plant-hopper: LR = 10.361, p=0.004; leaf roller: LR = 12.827, p=0.001).
 The percent decrease in mean pest abundance on the plant-diversified farms varied from year to year over the 15 year study period (pink rice borer: mean percent decrease = 28.8, SD [standard deviation]=9.9, range = 16.3–47.0, IQR [interquartile range]=20.8–34.5; rice brown plant-hopper: mean percent decrease = 32.3, SD = 17.2, range = 16.8–85.5, IQR = 24.2–30.4; rice leaf rollers: mean percent decrease = 20.0, SD = 6.7, range = 9.0–33.8, IQR = 15.6–24.0) (Figure 2; Figure 2—source datas 1–3).

 ![Figure 2.](https://cdn.elifesciences.org/articles/35103/elife-35103-fig2-v1.jpg)

 **Figure 2.:** (A) and (B) Pink rice borer; (C) and (D) Rice brown planthopper; (E) and (F) Rice leaf roller.
 The blue and red lines (in Figure 6A, C and E) indicate the plant-diversified and mono-rice farms, respectively.
 Vertical bars on each point denote SE.
 From 2001 to 2015, the number of trapped pink rice borers and rice brown planthoppers, and the population densities of rice leaf rollers were monitored from 10 April to 30 September, 11 May to 30 September, and 11 June to 20 September, respectively.
-10.7554/eLife.35103.006Figure 2—source data 1.
-10.7554/eLife.35103.007Figure 2—source data 2.
-10.7554/eLife.35103.008Figure 2—source data 3.
-10.7554/eLife.35103.009Figure 2—source data 4.‘/' denotes that there is no Economic Injury Level for rice leaf roller in grain-filling stage of rice.

-## Abundance of predators
+### Abundance of predators

 For predator abundance (ladybird beetles, lacewings and spiders), there was no significant interaction between farm type and year (LR = 6.150, p=0.740).
 The main-effects model (with farm type and year as predictors) showed that plant-diversified farms had significantly higher predator abundance than mono-rice farms throughout 2007–2015 (LR = 37.002, p=0.001).
 From 2007 to 2015, annual average abundance of pests' predators observed during all the four stages of rice development was 22.6% (±3.0% [SE]; range 8.3–32.0%) higher on plant-diversified than on mono-rice farms (Figure 3; Figure 3—source data 1).

 ![Figure 3.](https://cdn.elifesciences.org/articles/35103/elife-35103-fig3-v1.jpg)

 **Figure 3.:** Abundance of predators in the rice fields was sampled at an interval of 15–20 days (with minor variation due to weather conditions) from seedling stage to grain stage from 2007 to 2015.
 Vertical bars on each point denote SE.
-10.7554/eLife.35103.011Figure 3—source data 1.

 From 2007 to 2014, abundances of these predators in the soybean border crop ranged from 69.4 (±11.6) to 127.4 (±19.9) individuals per 100 plants, and in the neighboring crops it ranged from 121.0 (±27.6) to 153.6 (±26.6) individuals per 100 plants in maize, 101.3 (±21.3) to 117.3 (±22.5) individuals per 100 plants in eggplant, and 39.4 (±6.2) to 46.0 (±5.2) individuals per 100 plants in Chinese cabbage (Figure 4A).
 Annual average abundances of predators in soybean, maize, eggplant and Chinese cabbage were 92.4 (±7.1), 141.9 (±5.7), 107.3 (±2.9) and 43.1 (±1.3) individuals per 100 plants, respectively (Figure 4B).